 Figure 1.
 Demonstrating the preventability of diet-related chronic diseases with the elimination of SSBs from the diet.
 Proposed mechanisms by which SSBs may promote weight gain and obesity include (1) increasing overall energy intake due to high-added sugar content, (2) incomplete compensation for energy consumed, and (3) low satiety of liquid calories.
 Furthermore, the high glycemic load and large fructose fraction in SSBs contribute to the development of insulin resistance, beta cell dysfunction, inflammation, hypertension, visceral adiposity and dyslipidemia, which further increase the risk of metabolic syndrome, type 2 diabetes, and cardiovascular disease.
 Credit: Malik VS, Popkin BM, Bray GA, Després J-P, Hu FB.
 Sugar Sweetened Beverages, Obesity, Type 2 Diabetes and Cardiovascular Disease risk.
 Circulation.
 2010;121(11):1356-1364.

-While many public health professionals may be disappointed in the passing of this legislation, all hope is not lost.
+While many public health professionals may be disappointed in the passing of this soda tax ban, all hope is not lost.
 According to Bloomberg Opinion, Assembly Bill 1838 will be short-lived if the California Medical Association and California Dental Association are able to get their measure — The California Sugar-Sweetened Beverages Tax Act of 2020 which proposes a 2-cents-per-fluid ounce state tax on sodas — onto the 2020 ballot and it is passed.

 In the meantime, public health advocates are advised to take action to preserve local authority and protect community health.